SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 Tableau docstrings should have appropriate citations (if not, file an issue).

 Plot recipes are provided which will plot the stability region for a given tableau.

-## Solver Compatibility and Defaults Chart

-The following chart describes the compatibility and defaults of the specific solvers to the common interface.

-### Chart coming soon.
-Open an issue or PR to push this forward!